Tobacco as a Character

 Now you might think I’m reading too deeply into the meaning of tobacco use inside the Coen brothers’ movies but trust me, I’m not just blowing smoke up your ass…

-When looking at the 17 films of the Coen brothers very closely, it’s seriously hard to overlook the hundreds of tobacco-related items that have been purposely inserted.
+When looking at the 17 films of the Coen brothers very closely, it’s seriously hard to overlook the avalanche of tobacco-related items that have been purposely inserted.
 It’s also hard to argue that tobacco use was inserted strictly for the purpose of comedy or natural background texture, especially when tobacco isn’t being funny and doesn’t remain in the background.
 The more that you look at their entire catalog of films, the more difficult it might be to even envision the Coens’ repertoire without cigarettes dangling off lips or smoke constantly lingering in the air of their films because Joel & Ethan have done such a fantastic job embedding this stuff.
 This precise realization might be the exact reason why my brain has chosen the Coen brothers on which to assert my sticky assumptions; because their movies always seem to give tobacco far more than its proper due.

 “Frequently you’ll shoot something over and over because you’re looking for a small detail.
 It can be nothing more than an insert, but you’ll have to sit through hours of dailies with a room full of people wondering why you shot an hour of a hand holding a coffee cup.” [ Excerpt from an interview with Joel Coen by Kristine McKenna, Playboy, November 2001 ]